nswdpc/silverstripe-pwnage-hinter/docs/en/index.md

 When this is set to true, the usage of a pwned password is logged against the member record.

-### lock_account_on_breach

-**(reserved)**

-Whether to lock the Member account when a breach is found

-Not in use.

-Default : false

-### notify_member_on_breach_detection

-Whether to notify the Member account by email if their account is found to be in a known data breach.

-Default : false

-Recommended: false

-Turning this on requires forward planning & careful consideration of how account holders will react to messages regarding breaches.

 ### digest_permission_code

 Permission code to use for group selection of digest recipients.

-Anyone in this group will receive digest emails regarding pwned password / breached account volumes.
+Anyone in this group will receive digest emails regarding pwned password volumes.

 Default: ADMIN

-### notify_breach_account_digest

-When true a digest email will be sent to users with the permission of `digest_permission_code` containing a count of breached accounts

-Default : true

 ### notify_pwned_password_digest